When it comes time to list your home the first question you’re going to ask is”how do I determine the value of my home?”

 Location of Your Home

-#1 criteria is in determining your homes value is the location of your home.
+#1 criterion in determining your home’s value is the location of your home.
 You cannot compare one town to another.
 Ideally you want homes that are located in your neighborhood or similar neighborhoods.
 Appraisal guidelines from the bank are very strict to keep comparable sold homes with in one mile of the subject property.

 Take Andover MA.
 While there are many different neighborhoods in the Andover MA real estate market, we will discuss the Downtown vs West Andover.
 If you took two identical houses and place one in similar neighborhoods in West Andover and Downtown Andover, the downtown Andover location would have a premium of 5% or more.